 Dating someone else in recovery might be problematic.

 People get into relationships with other people in treatment or recovery all the time.
 This only makes sense.
 You spend a lot of time around each other and you’ve faced similar challenges few others can understand.
 However, there are real risks to dating someone else in recovery, especially early on.
 If one partner drops out of treatment, the other is more likely to drop out too.
 If one partner relapses, it’s often difficult for the other to stay sober.
 You might be faced with the choice of spending time around someone who is using again or dealing with the emotional fallout of a breakup.

 Many people in recovery have unhealthy relationship patterns, perhaps engaging in risky sex or always ending up in codependent relationships.
 If you get into a new relationship early in recovery, there’s a strong possibility you are only repeating these old patterns, which will only make your recovery harder.
 However, if you give yourself a chance to learn and grow and connect with others on a more meaningful level, you will gain more insight into these unhealthy patterns and you will have a better chance of finding a healthier relationship in the future.

 Pinnacle Recovery specializes in inpatient rehabilitation, trauma recovery, AA programs and AA alternatives, experiential therapy, dual diagnosis, family therapy, co-occurring and dual diagnosis addictions.
-We also offer a wide range of sober living and intensive outpatient treatment programs.
+We also offer a wide range of intensive outpatient treatment programs.
 Call 1-866-301-0573 today for more information.